XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/understanding-log-messages.md

 This could mean:

 - Your StatsD configuration has the wrong IP address or port.
-- The StatsD server you are exporting to is down or not accessible from your `rippled` server.
+- The StatsD server you were attempting to export to was down or not accessible from your `rippled` server.

 Check the `[insight]` stanza in your `rippled`'s config file and confirm that you have network connectivity from your `rippled` server to your StatsD server.